 It’s a new year so you’re probably looking to save some money, eat better, and waste less food.
-The easiest way to do all 3 is by embracing “root to leaf” cooking, finding creative ways to use every part of the vegetables that we cook with.
-This way you make your grocery dollars stretch farther while becoming a better cook.
+The easiest way to do all 3 is by embracing “root to leaf” cooking.
+By finding creative ways to use every part of the vegetables we cook with, your grocery dollars will stretch farther and you’ll become a better cook.
 What’s not to love?
-Here are four vegetables that are excellent candidates for your next “root to leaf” recipe:
+Here are four common vegetables that are excellent candidates for your next “root to leaf” recipe:

-- Leek greens- You’re not the only one who has bought leeks and then composted the greens.
-We have all done it, but it’s pretty absurd when you realize that the green part is basically half of the leek.
-It’s like buying a pair of socks and then throwing one out as soon as you get home.
+- Leek greens- You’re not the only one who has bought leeks and then immediately composted the green part.
+We’ve all done it, but it’s pretty absurd when you realize that the green part is basically half of the leek.
+It’s like buying a pair of socks and then throwing one of the socks out as soon as you get home.
 Leek greens have a wonderfully rich, vegetal flavor that’s perfect for your next winter soup or batch of stock/broth.
 They’re also great sauteed with pasta or eggs!

 - Beet greens- Beets and chard are in the same plant family, which means that beet greens are essentially just undersized chard leaves!
 They taste very similar to chard and are excellent sauteed in some olive oil with garlic and drizzled with lemon juice.
 They’re also great additions to a healthy beet salad!